ozlemdurmazincel/ozlemdurmazincel.github.io/_pages/about.md

 News and Announcements
 ======================
+- (October 2025) I will be delivering a keynote speech entitled "From Sensing to System: Data Collection and Edge AI with Resource Constraints" at the [DiversityOne Open Challenge](https://datascientiafoundation.github.io/diversityone-2025/) at [UbiComp/ISWC 2025](https://www.ubicomp.org/ubicomp-iswc-2025/) and as the Pervasive Systems Research Group, we will present [five papers](https://www.utwente.nl/en/eemcs/ps/news/2025/10/610031/pervasive-systems-to-present-five-workshop-papers-at-ubicomp-2025) in the workshops of Ubicomp 2025.
 - (September 2025) As the Pervasive System Research Group, we have hosted the [iWOAR 2025](https://iwoar.org/) (10th International Workshop on Sensor-Based Activity Recognition and Artificial Intelligence) at the University of Twente on September 18-19!
 - (August 2025) Bambang Muharto successfully defended his MSc thesis: "Silent Communication in High Noise Environments Using Earables: A Multi-Modal Sensing Approach"
-- (July 1, 2025) The [TRUMAN project](https://www.truman-horizon.eu/) kicks off!
+- (July 1, 2025) The [TRUMAN project](https://www.truman-horizon.eu/) funded by EU Horizon 2020 funding programme kicks off!
 The PS group is contributing to Work Package 3 (AI Methods).
 - (June 25, 2025) I participated in the committee of Ngakan Nyoman Kutha Krisnawijaya's PhD thesis defence at Wageningen University: "Architectural Design of Data Management and Analytics Platforms for Smart Farming"
 - (June 2025) Sidhharth Balakrishan successfully defended his [MSc thesis](https://purl.utwente.nl/essays/106412): "Earable-Based Visual Distraction Monitoring in Cyclists"
 - (May 7, 2025) I participated in the committee of Diah Harnoni Apriyanti's PhD thesis defence at the University of Twente: "Towards explainable orchid flower identification"